 - Match to industry norms: Some industries (laundromats, car washes, certain restaurants) genuinely have high cash mix.
 Others shouldn't.

 💡 The simple takeaway: Make deposits of whatever size your real cash flow generates.
 Don't break up deposits to avoid thresholds.
-Lenders like seeing strong, properly-documented cash deposits — they show real revenue.
+Funders like seeing strong, properly-documented cash deposits — they show real revenue.
 They dislike seeing patterns that look engineered to avoid reporting.

 How Banks Behave Differently Around These Thresholds